 A minimum of five (5) meaningful educational activities must occur throughout the year.
 The first activity should include a parent information session reviewing the 21st CCLC program requirements and activities.
 The other four activities must occur at least quarterly.
+At least one of these activities must focus on family counseling or mental health awareness resources.
 Programs are encouraged to develop a plan to serve the adult family members based on the needs of the community served which generally exceed this minimum requirement.